Planned obsolescence: Prevention of repairs

-Systemic obsolescence

-Planned systemic obsolescence is caused either by the withdrawal of investment, or a product becoming obsolete through continuous development of the system in which it is used in such a way as to make continued use of the original product difficult.
-Common examples of planned systemic obsolescence include changing the design of screws or fasteners so that they cannot easily be operated on with existing tools, thereby frustrating maintenance.
-This may be intentionally designed obsolescence, a withdrawal of investment or standards being updated or superseded.
-For example, serial ports, parallel ports, and PS/2 ports have largely been supplanted or usurped by USB on newer PC motherboards since the 2000s.
-This also occurs for cochlear implants.
+In Australia in 2021, the Productivity Commission released a report on the whether there were "significant and unnecessary barriers to repair for some products".
+The report concluded that these barriers did exist, and provided recommendations to the government on how to remedy the situation.

 Programmed obsolescence

 In some cases, notification may be combined with deliberate artificial disabling of a functional product to prevent it from working, thus requiring the buyer to purchase a replacement.
 For example, inkjet printer manufacturers employ smart chips in their ink cartridges to prevent them from being used after a certain threshold (number of pages, time, etc.), even though the cartridge may still contain usable ink or could be refilled (with ink toners, up to 50 percent of the toner cartridge is often still full).
 This constitutes "programmed obsolescence", in that there is no random component contributing to the decline in function.

 In the Jackie Blennis v.
 HP class action suit, it was claimed that Hewlett-Packard designed certain inkjet printers and cartridges to shut down on an undisclosed expiration date, and at this point customers were prevented from using the ink that remained in the expired cartridge.
 HP denied these claims, but agreed to discontinue the use of certain messages, and to make certain changes to the disclosures on its website and packaging, as well as compensating affected customers with a total credit of up to $5,000,000 for future purchases from HP.

 Samsung produces laser printers that are designed to stop working with a message about imaging drum replacing.
 There are some workarounds for users, for instance, that will more than double the life of the printer that has stopped with a message to replace the imaging drum.

 In 2021, Canon disabled the scanning function of its Canon Pixma MG6320 all-in-one printers whenever an ink cartridge was out of ink.
 A class action lawsuit was filed by David Learcraft and his law firm Levi & Korsinsky.